emarsden/pgmacs/doc/src/row-list.md

 | <kbd>}</kbd>                    | Make the current column wider.                                                       |
 | <kbd>T</kbd>                    | Jump to the main PGmacs table-list buffer.                                           |
 | <kbd>q</kbd>                    | Bury the current buffer.                                                             |

+## Run a shell command or an external application on cell value

+There are two methods for running an external (non-Emacs) command on the current cell value:

+- Run a Unix filter shell command with the cell value as input: press <kbd>!</kbd>.
+This is works similarly to the standard Emacs `shell-command` command, which is bound to
+  <kbd>M</kbd>-<kbd>!</kbd>.
+If called with a prefix argument, it will update the database value to
+  the result of the shell command.

+- Run a program asynchronously with the cell value as its first commandline argument: press
+  <kbd>&amp;</kbd>.
+This works similarly to the standard Emacs `async-shell-command`, which is bound
+  to <kbd>M</kbd>-<kbd>&amp;</kbd>.

+For example, to count the number of characters in the current cell, type

+    ! wc -c

+To downcase the value of a text cell (and modify the value in the database) use

+    C-u ! tr '[:upper:]' '[:lower]'

+To reverse the order of the characters in the cell (and modify the value in the database), use

+    C-u ! rev

+On a Microsoft Windows machine, you may need to install the [MSYS2](https://www.msys2.org/) commandline tools for these examples to work.

+If the current cell contains a file name, you can launch your system’s default application for that filename extension by typing <kbd>&amp;</kbd> then entering `xdg-open` (or `open` on a MacOS machine).